Architect Rebekah Milliken Black and White Headshot

 Q. So, regarding your point on regulation, where do you go for help with legislation changes?

 A: We start by thoroughly understanding the rules and regulations ourselves.
 Additionally, the RSUA host webinars and provide valuable information on changes.
-Manufacturers and suppliers, such as Wienerberger, play a significant role by helping us navigate changes and ensuring that our projects comply with the latest standards and regulations too.
+Manufacturers and suppliers, such as wienerberger, play a significant role by helping us navigate changes and ensuring that our projects comply with the latest standards and regulations too.
 We rely on that relationship to make sure we don’t put a foot wrong.

 Q. Do you have any advice for aspiring architects who want to make a positive impact throughout community-focused projects?